rasmodev/Income-Prediction-Challenge-For-Azubian/README.md

 ![image](https://github.com/rasmodev/Income-Prediction-Challenge-For-Azubian/assets/131151974/68e7f71e-ad11-4c6d-9fd6-06458a6919d0)

-### vi.
-What is the relationship between occupation and income categories?
+### What is the relationship between occupation and income categories?

 The majority of individuals with income below the threshold are in occupations categorized as "Unknown," indicating potential associations between specific occupations and higher income levels.
 ![image](https://github.com/rasmodev/Income-Prediction-Challenge-For-Azubian/assets/131151974/f1254bf0-1dd6-4f22-8582-5f75d6b01394)

-### vii.
-How does tax status correspond to income levels?
+### How does tax status correspond to income levels?

 Nonfilers seem to have a disproportionately higher representation in the below-income threshold category, indicating a potential income disparity among nonfilers.
 ![image](https://github.com/rasmodev/Income-Prediction-Challenge-For-Azubian/assets/131151974/030b4bb1-58eb-404c-9531-e9b54f69dc5e)